-COVID-19 diagnostic testing will become more readily available in commercial laboratories; this additional testing capacity will allow clinicians to consider testing for a wider group of symptomatic patients.
+COVID-19 diagnostic testing has become more readily available in commercial laboratories; this additional testing capacity allows clinicians to consider testing for a wider group of symptomatic and asymptomatic patients.
 Clinicians can use their judgement to determine whether a patient should be tested for COVID-19.
-Commercial testing will not require approval from Solano Public Health.